 If you want to throw your guests a curveball, you can serve a savory cheesecake instead!
 It makes a lovely first course during a sit-down dinner, or a great addition to a buffet or appetizer style party spread, sort of a more refined version of the beloved cheese ball.
 It works at brunch, too.
 The one above is made in an Instant Pot, but you can bake savory cheesecakes in your oven as well.

 Most cheesecakes do have a crust, most often an easy press-in mixture of ground graham cracker or cookie crumbs (like Nilla Wafers or Oreos).
-New York style cheesecakes sometimes have a more distinct shortbread-esque crust, and Junior’s is known for their sponge cake crust.
+New York style cheesecakes sometimes have a more distinct shortbread-esque crust, and Junior’s is known for their sponge cake crust (and even offers a brilliant brownie crust).
 But really, it can be made of almost anything, from crushed biscotti to finely ground nuts, with a bit of butter or other fat to hold it together during a brief pre-bake—or you can skip it entirely.

 Should cheesecake have toppings?
 If it’s New York style, then maybe a layer of sweetened sour cream or red fruit (like strawberry, cherry, or raspberry preserves), but if you’re a non-traditionalist, then just as with the crust, you can go pretty crazy with what’s on top.
-Any kind of fresh fruit, fruit preserves, chocolate or caramel sauces or syrups, whipped cream, chopped candy bars, even canned pie filling…all have found their place atop many a cheesecake.
-They’re also handy for disguising cracks.
+Any kind of fresh fruit or fruit preserves (we have to give a shout-out to our Passionfruit Ricotta Cheesecake recipe); chocolate or caramel sauces or syrups; whipped cream; chopped candy bars; even canned pie filling…all have found their place atop many a cheesecake.
+They’re also handy for disguising cracks!

 Unless you want to start a fight, don’t call any flavored cheesecake New York style; those should taste mostly of the main ingredient (cream cheese).
 But once you start dabbling in other styles of cheesecake, you can go wild with mix-ins like fruit, chocolate chips, canned pumpkin, spices, liqueurs, and flavored extracts, just for starters.
 (See some holiday cheesecake ideas for seasonal examples.)